ddnexus/pagy/docs/toolbox/paginator/keyset.md

 ```

 When we pull the `next` page from the `cutoff-Y`, we find only the remaining 9 records, which means that it's the _"last page"_,
-which naturally ends with the end of the `set`, so it doesn't have any `cutoff` value to spearate it from further records.
+which naturally ends with the end of the `set`, so it doesn't have any `cutoff` value to separate it from further records.

 !!!
 Keynotes

 - A `cutoff` identifies a "cutoff value", for a `page` in the `set`.
-It is not a record nor a reference to it.
+It is not a record, nor a reference to it.
-- Its value is derived from the `keyset attributes values` array of the last record of the `page`, converted to JSON, and encoded
+- Its value is extracted from the `keyset attributes values` array of the last record of the `page`, converted to JSON, and
-  as a Base64 URL-safe string, for easy use in URLs.
+  encoded as a Base64 URL-safe string, for easy use in URLs.
-  - The `:keyset` paginator embeds it in the request URL; the `:keynav` paginator caches it on the client `sessionStorage`.
+  - The `:keyset` paginator embeds it in the request URL; the `:keynav_js` paginator caches it on the client `sessionStorage`.
 - All the `page`s but the last, end with the `cutoff`.
 - All the `page`s but the first, begin AFTER the `cutoff` of the previous `page`.

 !!!

 ==- Troubleshooting